Skip to content ↓

 When MIT President Sally Kornbluth announced the Climate Project in 2024, she called for faculty leaders to identify frontier areas where MIT could make a distinctive, significant, and measurable impact.

-In Fall 2025, Evelyn Wang, the Vice President for Energy and Climate, announced the first three frontiers for campus exploration.
-These areas represent starting points—linked visions that invite further refinement, innovation, and coordination.
+In Fall 2025, Evelyn Wang, the Vice President for Energy and Climate, and the faculty leadership team announced the first three frontiers for campus exploration.
+These areas represent starting points — linked visions that invite further refinement, innovation, and coordination.

-Because they sit at the intersection of global systems, progress in any one can spark advances that ripple across communities and through sectors such as energy, transportation, industry, and the built environment.
+Because they sit at the intersection of global systems, progress in any of them can spark advances that ripple across communities and through sectors such as energy, transportation, industry, and the built environment.
 The frontiers are:

 1. Building Coastal Resilience